BlastSlimey/shapezipelago/README.md

 - Update archipelago.js to 2.0 (need fix for `structuredClone()`)
 - Rework shapesanity data transfer and processing
 - use missingLocations when resyncing to reduce traffic
+- use missingLocations and checkedLocations to correctly display which achievement locations are included

 ### Client QoL
 - meantime offline playing